 Austenitic steels only have 30 % of the thermal conductivity of non-alloyed steels.
-Their fusion point is lower than that of non-alloyed steel, therefore austenitic steels have to be welded with lower heat input than non-alloyed steels.
+Their fusion point is lower than that of non-alloyed steels, therefore austenitic steels have to be welded with lower heat input than non-alloyed steels.
 To avoid overheating or burn-thru of thinner sheets, higher welding speed has to be applied.
+Copper back-up plates for faster heat rejection are functional, whereas, to avoid cracks in the solder metal, it is not allowed to surface-fuse the copper back-up plate.